mossbanay/Psychology-3-4/Notes/U3AOS2.md

 - Why might it be advantageous to organise memories semantically?
 - How does elaborative rehersal relate to semantic network theory?

+---

+### Baddeley and Hitch's model of memory

+Devleoped by Alan Baddeley and Graham Hitch in 1974, the Baddeley and Hitch's model of memory focuses on the concept of **working memory** and describes a proposed structure and functioning of theorised components that make up working memory.

+The 4 components that compose this model of memory are:
+- Central executive
+- Visuo-spatial sketchpad
+- Phonological loop
+- Episodic buffer

+#### Central executive

+The central executive is responsible for **selecting, inhibiting and updating** (SIU for short).
+Another role for the central executive is selecting what is placed into the episodic buffer for processing as well as the accessing of long-term memories to be placed into the episodic buffer (this is *not* a role of the episodic buffer).

+#### Visuo-spatial sketchpad

+The visuo-spatial sketchpad (also known as visual working memory) **temporarily stores s limited amount of visual and spatial information** for a brief period of time. **Manipulation of visual and spatial information** (such as rotating shapes around in your head or picturing your bedroom) occurs within the visuo-spatial sketchpad.

+#### Phonological loop

+The phonological loop (also known as verbal working memory) **temporarily stores a limited amount of verbal speech-like information** for a brief period of time. **Manipulation of auditory information** occurs within the phonological loop.

+#### Episodic buffer

+The episodic buffer acts as a workspace for the processing of information. **Integration** of different information occurs here.

+#### Notes for answering questions

+It is important to note when discussing components of Alan Baddeley and Graham Hitch's model of memory that the components have an **active role** in memory.
+For example you may mention the manipulation of information within the phonological loop and visuo-spatial sketchpad.

+---

+### Craik and Lockhart's levels of processing theory